deepgram/web-next/content/blog/posts/chili-pepper/index.md

 It hurts, a lot.
 Ready to get started?
 [Sign up for a free API key](https://console.deepgram.com/signup) or [contact us](https://deepgram.com/contact-us/) if you have questions.
-Want to stay in touch?
-Drop your email below to get the latest updates from Deepgram. [newsletter_signup]